 The filler, sweet alyssum (Lobularia maritima), is commonly treated as an annual in zones 5 to 9.
-This short, spreading plant grows four to six inches high, with a spread of six to nine inches.
+This short, spreading plant grows 4 to 6 inches high, with a spread of 6 to 9 inches.
 Sweet alyssum is a sun plant that likes good drainage but is easy to grow.
 The white-flowered kinds are most popular.

 Besides being a butterfly magnet, butterfly weed (Asclepias tuberosa) attracts ladybugs with its brilliant orange flowers.
 Grow this perennial in full sunlight.
 It stands 1 to 2.5 feet tall, with a spread of 1 to 1.5 feet.
 This is another easy plant to grow, surviving even in poor soils, as long as they drain well.
 It performs best in zones 3 to 9.

 Cilantro (Coriandrum sativum) is an annual herb and especially useful in Mexican recipes.
 Grow it in partial shade.
 It grows 6 to 10 inches high and 4 to 10 inches wide.
 Cilantro likes a rich soil with good drainage and a neutral soil pH.

 Anethum graveolens is a tall (18 to 40 inches), skinny plant that needs full sun.
 Because it has a long taproot, be sure to provide this annual herb with a loose, well-drained soil that will not stop the taproot from anchoring deep below the ground surface.
 Dill is for more than just pickles; it adds great flavor to fish dishes and more.

 Curly-leaved parsley (Petroselinum crispum) is another culinary herb, but this one is a biennial for zones 2 to 11.
-It becomes 12 to18 inches and nine to 12 inches wide.
+It becomes 12 to 18 inches tall and 9 to 12 inches wide.
 Not fussy about sunlight requirements (anything from full sun to partial shade will do), parsley does want a rich, evenly moist, well-drained soil.